hpcc-systems/Visualization/README.md

 });
 ```

+## Developer Zone

+### Prerequisites
+* NodeJS LTS (10.x at time of writing)

-## Building a development environment
+### Building a development environment

-These are the recommended steps for creating a development environment (you will need to have installed NodeJS - as of writing 8.x LTS):
+These are the recommended steps for creating a development environment.

 ```
 git clone https://github.com/hpcc-systems/Visualization.git hpcc-js